-Management board
+Management board of TEAM-NB

 - Members of the management board will sign a confidentiality statement.
 These will be available on the members part of the TEAM-NB website. - The management board will coordinate scheduling of assessments, and schedule will be regularly updated.